Toxikuu/lfstage/README.md

  TODO: Cache results of reqs.sh, maybe in /tmp/lfstage/reqs.cache, so it's not run more than once per boot.

 Also consider adding support for per-profile `reqs.sh`'s.
+If I do this, have a reqs.env defining the basic functions to reduce boilerplate for profile authors.

+Yeah I probably should add per-profile `reqs.sh` support.
+It's nice to be able to check you meet requirements before running `build`, and it would allow profile authors a standard way to define profile requirements.
 -->
 LFStage will run `./usr/lib/lfstage/scripts/reqs.sh` before building which performs any final checks.